Key resources include:

 Plants need around 12 essential mineral nutrients to grow: Nitrogen (N), Phosphorous (P), Potassium (K), Magnesium (Mg), Sulphur (S), Calcium (Ca), Iron (Fe), Manganese (Mn), Zinc (Zn), Copper (Cu), Boron (B) and Molybdenum (Mo).

-Nitrogen Use Efficiency is a widely used term increasingly discussed across industry and with farmers.
+Nitrogen Use Efficiency is a widely used term increasingly discussed across industry and between farmers.
 However it can mean different things to different people, and is best defined with care.